VeraLIMS/Fundalyze/UI_IMPROVEMENT_REPORT.md

   See lines 11–28 and 32–36 for the argument parser.
 - `scripts/note_cli.py` injects `sys.path` so running the script directly works and exposes a help flag.
 See lines 4–27.

+### Latest Fixes

+- Improved the group selection prompt in `_select_tickers` to allow pressing Enter to cancel.
+See `modules/generate_report/__init__.py` lines 53–63.
+- Manual ticker entry now prints "No tickers entered" when blank to clarify the cancellation path.
+See lines 31–38 of the same file.